MatthewReid854/reliability/docs/How does Maximum Likelihood Estimation work.rst

 Once again, we need an initial estimate for the model parameters, and for that we would typically use Least Squares Estimation.
 For the purposes of this example, we will again use an initial guess of :math:`\lambda = 0.1`.

-For each of these values, we need to calculate the value of the PDF (with the given value of :math:`\lambda`).
+For each of the failures, we need to calculate the value of the PDF, and for each of the right censored values, we need to calculate the value of the SF (with the given value of :math:`\lambda`).

 Exponential PDF:     :math:`f(t) = \lambda {\rm e}^{-\lambda t}`